- 1. LG 6000 BTU Window Air Conditioner

 The Best Window Air Conditioner

 As the summer temperatures begin to soar it's time to think about how to effectively cool your home.
 Whilst a central air system is probably the most desirable option, it's also the most expensive.
 Fortunately, there are plenty of other options and one of the most affordable is to invest in a good window air conditioner.
 They are not only far cheaper to install than central air or split systems, but they are also far cheaper to run and maintain.
-Most models are easy to fit and don't require any specialized equipment, with the majority of kits providing everything that's needed to both install the unit and close off any gaps.
+Most models are easy to fit and don't require any specialized equipment unlike through wall air conditioners.
+With the majority of kits providing everything that's needed to both install the unit and close off any gaps.

 There is a lot to think about when looking for the best window air conditioner for your home and this guide is designed to help you choose the right model for you.
 For example, do you need to keep a very small room cool or are you looking for something more powerful?
 Will the unit be placed where you sleep and will running noise be a consideration?
 Read on to discover our picks of the best window units, why we like them, and the factors you need to take into account before making your choice!